 Cock Fighting – an activity popular in Nantwich pubs

 Disorderly conduct at Nantwich – an amusing court case from 1944

 Elizabethan pubs in Nantwich – and the Great Fire

 Ghosts in Nantwich pubs – some say some are haunted

 How many pubs has Nantwich had? – probably more than you think!

 Nantwich Brewers – Nantwich had its own breweries!

-Nantwich Pubs Book – Click here for details of when our book will be launched, or to add your contributions
+Nantwich Pubs Book – Click here for details of our book

 The Globe – I’ve been all around the globe researching pubs!